hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/modifiers.rst

 --------------

 Modifies the curve with a noise formula.
-This is useful for creating subtle or extreme randomness to animated movements, like camera shake.
+This is useful for adding subtle or extreme randomness to animated movements, like camera shake.

 Blend Type
-   :Replace: Adds a -0.5 to 0.5 range noise function to the curve.
+   :Replace: Adds noise in the range [-0.5, 0.5].
-   :Add: Adds a 0 to 1 range noise function to the curve.
+   :Add: Adds noise in the range [0, 1].
-   :Subtract: Subtracts a 0 to 1 range noise function to the curve.
+   :Subtract: Subtracts noise in the range [0, 1].
-   :Multiply: Multiplies a 0 to 1 range noise function to the curve.
+   :Multiply: Multiplies by noise in the range [0, 1].

 Scale
-   Adjust the overall size of the noise.
-Values further from 0 give less frequent noise.
+   Changes the horizontal scale of the noise.
+Higher values make for less dense oscillation.
 Strength
-   Adjusts the Y scaling of the noise function.
+   Changes the vertical scale of the noise.
 Offset
    Offsets the noise in time.
 Phase
    Adjusts the random seed of the noise.
 Depth
    Adjusts how detailed the noise function is.

-Influence
-   Controls the percentage of affect the modifier has on the F-Curve.

-Restrict Frame Range
-^^^^^^^^^^^^^^^^^^^^

-Start/End
-   The frame on which the modifier's effect starts/ends.
-Blend In, Out
-   The number of frames, relative the start/end values above, the modifier takes to fade in/out.

 .. index:: F-Curve Modifiers; Limits Modifier